Zivoe/zivoe-core-foundry/README.md

 This repository contains the core Zivoe Finance v1 smart contracts.

-For a high-level introduction to Zivoe Finance, see [Generic Medium Post](https://medium.com/balancer-protocol/balancer-v2-generalizing-amms-16343c4563ff).
+For a high-level introduction to Zivoe Finance, see [Public Docs](https://zivoe-finance.gitbook.io/public-docs/).

 ## Structure